 Services' approval on a particular NDT method.
-The approved scope of inspections on this method. staff qualified in accordance with CAO.A.035(f).
+The approved scope of work will be NDT inspections on this method. to have NDT certifying staff qualified in accordance with CAO.A.035(f).
+In this case the NDT and releases the NDT than aircraft release to service) as defined by the organisation in the CAO.A.070 and